helpers/handlebars-helpers/README.md

 [MIT License](LICENSE-MIT)

 ## Release History
 * 2013-05-11			v0.2.3			File globbing added to some helpers.
 Including md and some file helpers.
-* 2013-05-07			v0.2.0			A bunch of new tests for markdown and special helpers.Refactored most of the rest of the helpers to separate functions from Handlebars registration.
+* 2013-05-07			v0.2.0			A bunch of new tests for markdown and special helpers.
+Refactored most of the rest of the helpers to separate functions from Handlebars registration.
 * 2013-05-02			v0.1.32			Updated utils and a number of helpers, including value, property, and stringify.
 * 2013-04-21			v0.1.31			Fixing relative helper
 * 2013-04-20			v0.1.30			Refactoring helpers-collection module to separate the functions from the Handlebars helper registration process.
 * 2013-04-16			v0.1.25			Adding defineSection and renderSection helpers to try to get sections populated in a layout from the page.
 * 2013-04-07			v0.1.21			Add markdown helpers back, add more tests.
 * 2013-04-06			v0.1.20			Generalized helpers structure, externalized utilities.
 * 2013-04-05			v0.1.11			New authors and gist helpers, general cleanup and new tests.
 * 2013-04-04			v0.1.10			Externalized utility javascript from helpers.js
 * 2013-03-28			v0.1.8			Gruntfile updated with mocha tests for 71 helpers, bug fixes.
 * 2013-03-18			v0.1.7			New path helper "relative", for resolving relative path from one absolute path to another.
 * 2013-03-16			v0.1.3			New helpers, "formatPhoneNumber" and "eachProperty"
 * 2013-03-15			v0.1.2			Update README.md with documentation, examples.
 * 2013-03-06			v0.1.0			First commit.